Tristan-Liu-13/Tristan-Liu-13.github.io/_pages/about.md

 Honglin

 I am currently pursuing a PhD at the School of Computer Science, Sichuan University, with a research focus on deep clustering and representation learning.
+Recently, I have been extending my research interests to emerging areas, including LLMs and VLMs.